Are4/Minecraftathome-stats/README.md

 ## Thanks for checking out Minecraftathome-stats

 #### TO RUN THE SCRIPT YOU MUST DO THESE STEPS:
+* Make sure you are downloading the files from the master branch. -=Not any other tags=-
 * Install Python from [here](https://www.python.org/downloads/) by clicking on 'Download Python {version}'
 * AFTER installing Python, open cmd and write these next 2 commands: "pip3 install requests" and "pip3 install bs4", and wait for them to be installed
 * Download all the files from the master branch and in case they are in a .zip file, please extract them anywhere. {NOT DOING THIS WILL GIVE AN ERROR WHEN RUNNING THE SCRIPT}